usalko/fluent/doc/md/tutorial-grpc-generating-proto.md

 }
 ```

-Notice that we did not start our field numbers from 1, this is because `ent` implicitly creates the `ID` field for the entity, and that field is automatically assigned the number 1.
+Notice that we did not start our field numbers from 1, this is because `fluent` implicitly creates the `ID` field for the entity, and that field is automatically assigned the number 1.
 We can now generate our protobuf message type definitions.
 To do that, we will add to `ent/generate.go` a `go:generate` directive that invokes the `entproto` command-line tool.
 It should now look like this:

 ```go title="fluent/generate.go"
 package fluent